UK risks French anger over fishing permits

 "I have only one watchword; to obtain definitive licences for our fishermen as the accord foresees."

-But the spokesman for the Department for the Environment, Food and Rural Affairs said the UK's approach "has been reasonable and fully in line with our commitments in the Trade and Cooperation Agreement (TCA)".
+A spokesman for the Department for the Environment, Food and Rural Affairs said the UK's approach "has been reasonable and fully in line with our commitments in the Trade and Cooperation Agreement (TCA)".

 "As regards the 6-12nm zone, as set out in the TCA, EU vessels must provide evidence of a track record of fishing activity in those waters," he added.